How Does a No-Closing-Cost Refinance Work?

 Having no upfront closing costs comes with a range of both advantages and disadvantages.
 The idea of skipping the closing costs and fees upfront may be appealing, or even right for you.

-However, it’s still important to take into account the various ways it may affect your financial situation next month, next year, and next decade.
+However, it’s still important to consider the various ways it may affect your financial situation next month, next year, and next decade.
 Here are some pros and cons:

 Pros